asifsahadh/graph-rag-aero/README.md

-## Knowledge Graph RAG for AeroCraft Operation Manual – Code Explanation and Limitations
+## Knowledge Graph RAG for AeroCraft Operation Manual
+#### Description of Primary Elements from Code, including Limitations of Model.

 1. app.py - 'extract_doc_data' function
 The initial step is uploading of the operations manual.
 Next, the PyMuPDF (fitz) library extracts the text from the document.
 This is stored inside a variable.
 Multiple newlines are converted into a single newline using regex.